Looking to score a job in sales? Unless your pappy is the CEO of the company, you’re going to have to ace your interview.

 Follow this step-by-step outbound campaign template to get on your contacts’ radars before you start dialing.

 Sales interviews aren’t rocket science.
 There are standard questions that most interviewers ask.
-Your job is to give amazing answers if/when they come up.
+Your job is to give amazing answers if/when they come up so you can nail your sales interview.

 To help you do that, we’ve listed a few of the most popular sales interview questions here, as well as baller answers you can modify to fit your unique situation: